gflorez97/dataProcesses2019/docs/index.md

 Based on the results presented in the strength of relationships and prediction sections, we can estimate this analysis would be useful in drafting and trading NBA players between teams.
 NBA teams could even use our models in the case of injured players that need a substitute.
-Taking into consideration the accuracy obtained in our models, specially in the prediction section, we can definitely conclude whether a certain player would be one of the best 10 players in the league.
+Taking into consideration the accuracy obtained in our models, especially in the prediction section, we can definitely conclude whether a certain player would be one of the best 10 players in the league.
 Despite all those implications, we were unable to find a good model for the strength of relationships section.

 We tried to think about suggestions for future research, and we believe including subjective features, such as nationality, popularity (e.g. number of followers in social media accounts), participations in All-Star events (dunk contest, three-point contest, skill challenge), etc.